anuket-project/anuket-specifications/doc/ref_model/chapters/chapter01.md

 <a name="1.1"></a>
 ## 1.1 Overview
 The Reference Model (RM) specifies a virtualisation technology agnostic (VM-based and container-based) cloud infrastructure abstraction and acts as a "catalogue" of the exposed infrastructure capabilities, resources, and interfaces required by the workloads.
+This document has been developed by Cloud iNfrastructure Telco Taskforce (CNTT).
+For more information about CNTT, its activities and deliverables, see [Cloud iNfrastructure Telco Taskforce](../../common/chapter00.md#2.0).

 The document starts from the abstract and as it progresses it increasingly gets into more details.
 It follows the traditional design process where you start from core principles, progress to abstract concepts and models, then finish with operational considerations, such as security and lifecycle management.